SAP-samples/teched2024-XP280/README.md

 ### Scenario 📚

-In this session we will walk you through the At the end of the session through the setup process of the SAP Build portfolio via the Terraform Provider for SAP BTP.
+In this session we will walk you through the setup process of the SAP Build portfolio via the Terraform Provider for SAP BTP.
 At the end of the session you will have the following assets in your SAP BTP trial account ready to use:

 - SAP Build Apps
 - SAP Build Code